-Green Initiatives - DuPage County Latex Paint Recycling Program
+Green Initiatives - DuPage County Latex Paint Program

-paint will be filtered and re-blended into a variety of colors, types, and
+· The paint has been filtered and re-blended into a variety of colors, types, and finishes.

-is offered free of charge to any resident, business, non-profit etc. in
+· Paint is offered free of charge to any resident, business, non-profit etc. in 5-gallon containers.

 Latex Paint Management